semrush/intergalactic/website/docs/terms/privacy/privacy.md

 #### 3.1.1.
 Account registration

 If you register with the Services through our website at [https://www.semrush.com/](https://www.semrush.com/), or through a separate subscription agreement with us, then as part of such registration we will ask you to provide certain personal data, including your name, your company name, your email address and password.
-If you create an account or log into the Services using third-party services, such as Google, we will receive your name and email address as permitted by your profile settings on the third-party service in order to authenticate you.
+If you create an account or log into the Services using third-party services, such as Google, we will receive your name and email address as permitted by your profile settings on the third-party service to authenticate you.
 The information we receive when you authenticate through a third-party service depends on the settings, permissions and privacy policy controlled by that third-party service.
 You should always check the privacy settings and notices in the relevant third-party services to understand what data may be disclosed to us or shared with our Services.

 #### 3.1.2.
 Communication with Semrush